-Semester 4:
+Semester 4 :

-Course No. Course title Type No of Credits
+Course No. Course Title Number of Credits

-MEU Major Project Part 2 Core 15
+MEU 104 Major Project Part 2 Core 15

-104

 10.6 M.Tech Water Resource Engineering and Management

 The format of the entire programme is flexible and caters to fresh graduates as well as working professionals who desire to upscale their skills/qualifications.
 Graduate students depending on their qualifying degree have the following options: